jj1bdx/airspy-fmradion/README.md

 * libvolk is required since v0.8.0.
 If you don't want to install libvolk, use v0.7.8 instead.
 Use the latest master branch of libvolk.
 Configure the `volk_config` file with `volk_profile -b` for the maximum performance.
 See [INSTALL-latest-libvolk.md](INSTALL-latest-libvolk.md) for the details.
 * Building on MacOS 10.15 Catalina is still not tested yet.
 The development is going on with the last Mojave 10.14.6.
+* For Raspberry Pi 3 and 4, Airspy R2 10Mbps and Airspy Mini 6Mbps sampling rates are *not supported* due to the hardware limitation.
+Use in 2.5Mbps for R2, 3Mbps for Mini.

 ### What is airspy-fmradion?